Romero / Mirabal

 Written by Romero and Mirabal, IRON HORSE commemorates The Summer of the Red Willow 10 June 2014 culturally historic name-change of Kit Carson Park to Red Willow Park by the Town Of Taos.

 Robby Romero rose to prominence with the world broadcast of his first music picture, IS IT TOO LATE and his designation as a United Nations Ambassador of Youth for the Environment.
-Romero’s American Indian stereotype-breaking Free Your Mind public services announcements and music videos broadcast on MTV and VH1 introduced Native Rock music to the music television generation.
+Robby’s American Indian stereotype-breaking Free Your Mind public services announcements and music videos broadcast on MTV and VH1 introduced Native Rock music to the music television generation.